thunderbird/webext-docs/changes/esr91.rst

 * The :ref:`beginNew <compose.beginNew>` function now has an optional ``messageId`` argument.
 If ``messageId`` is provided, the referenced message is opened to compose as a new message.
 This works for ordinary messages and templates.

-  *This change has been backported to Thunderbird 78.7.0.*

 * Using :ref:`beginForward <compose.beginForward>` function with a ``forwardInline`` type and ``details`` argument specified has been fixed.

-  *This change has been backported to Thunderbird 78.7.0.*

 menus
 =====